learn-co-curriculum/html-css-git-pushing-to-a-remote/README.md

 The Simons Stamp Collection Saga continues...
 In this lesson we will learn the benefits of pushing our code to remote servers.

+This lesson continues from the prior one and will build on the files and folders that you've already created.
+Make sure you do all the lessons in this unit in order!
 ## Objectives

 1. List the benefits of storing code remotely